 Perhaps the problem is that the multitabler has trained his brain for constant, hair-trigger context switches.
 By spending so much time in the trenches of multitabling, his brain has become trigger-happy when it comes to switching.
 This causes many automatic, unwanted context switches.
 And what’s another word for an unwanted context switch?
 Distraction, of course.
 In that case, it’s no wonder that massive multitablers can’t focus.
 They spend all their time adapting their brain to constant switching, so even if they try to slow down and focus, their brain is still primed to switch at a moment’s notice.

 Perhaps this best explains these effects on the brain.
 Or perhaps both this trigger-readiness and overstimulation are to blame.
 Or perhaps it’s something else altogether.
 So far, we don’t know.
 But either way, it’s hard to question that massive multitabling is harmful to our brains.

 Dusty “Leatherass9” Schmidt concluded in his infamous blog post that quitting poker was the only option left to him.
 But that doesn’t mean that all multitablers need take such drastic steps.
 In fact, a lot of research suggests that there are some ways to buffer against these ailments.
-In part 2 of this article I’ll explore what you can do to inoculate yourself and multitable sustainably—once I finish writing it, I’ll link it here.
+In part 2 of this article I’ll explore what you can do to inoculate yourself and multitable sustainably—if I ever write it (I suck, I know).

 I don’t tell people these days that I used to be a professional poker player.
 It seems like a weighty and cumbersome admission, one that always leads to the same tired conversation.
 The last time I played a hand of poker was well over a year ago.
 That life feels like an episode long behind […]Read more »